unisonweb/unisonweb-org/src/data/docs/documentation.md

 # Documenting Unison Code

 Unison comes with a powerful documentation format which makes it easy to write rich, correct documentation.
-In addition to basic Markdown-like syntax and formatting, Unison documentation also supports inline evaluation, typechecked and linked code snippets, and embedding docs within other docs.
+In addition to basic Markdown-like syntax and formatting, Unison documentation also supports inline evaluation, typechecked code snippets, and embedding docs within other docs.
 We'll walk through these features below.

 ## The basics
 Documentation blocks start with `{{` and end with a matching `}}`.
 This syntax creates an expression of type `Doc` and it can be used anywhere in your code where an expression can be written.